 For his part, Salameh was the ideal financial architect for a republic of this type.
-He allowed the banks to get involved in these risks by raising their investments in the Lebanese public debt and real estate loans without accountability or supervision.
+He allowed the banks to get involved in these risks by raising their investments in Lebanese public debt and real estate loans without accountability or supervision.

 The major problem was that Salameh was inclined to take this kind of profitable risk.
 However, his role of monitoring and watching over the banking system required maintaining exceptional strictness to keep banks away from the adventures of the political authority in the rapid growth stage.

 In all cases, the integration of Salameh’s role with the vision of the political authority was not limited to the banking sector.
-Still, this harmony included the monetary policies he adopted, which fueled the same rentier and fragile economy pattern.
+Still, this harmony included the monetary policies he adopted, which fueled the same rentier and fragile economic pattern.
 Exorbitant interest rates have prompted investors to stay away from productive investment and be satisfied with the interest rates granted to them by depositing their money in banks.

 This also increased the cost of borrowing to fund productive projects, which kept the agricultural and industrial sectors away from benefiting from the liquidity available in banks.
-In short, the high-interest policy that Salameh consolidated only served to attract deposits to inflate the banking sector and lend the state at a high cost.
+In short, the high-interest policy that Salameh consolidated only served to attract deposits to inflate the banking sector and lend to the state at a high cost.

-For all these reasons, Salameh proved himself as a cunning architect to the Lebanese financial system, just as the political authority needs, with all its various divisions, regional loyalties and sectarian affiliations.
+For all these reasons, Salameh proved himself as a cunning architect of the Lebanese financial system, just as the political authority needs, with all its various divisions, regional loyalties, and sectarian affiliations.
 Despite the change in parties controlling the political scene for more than 28 years, Salameh maintained his position and renewed his term every six years due to the need of all parties for the financial role that he was able to play as governor of the Central Bank.

 Even after the assassination of Rafic Hariri in 2005 and the subsequent withdrawal of the Syrian army from Lebanon, Salameh’s position on the Lebanese scene wasn’t affected in the least.